Factory Invoice Price is not the Dealer’s Actual New Car Cost

 How to Find Hidden Dealer Money Online

-Dealers do not usually advertise factory-to-dealer incentives to the public, making it hard for consumers to find out if one is available.
+Dealers do not usually advertise factory-to-dealer incentives to the public, making it hard for consumers to determine if one is available.
 They will share customer rebates and cash because they’re publicly advertised and a way to draw traffic to the dealership.

 When you see a meager price on a new car, look in the fine print and see if the dealer used the incentive to get to the advertised price.
 Doing this will let you know if there is an incentive on that specific make or model vehicle.

-Always remember that the factory invoice is not the dealer’s new car cost.
-Taking a little time and doing your research will save you hundreds, if not thousands, of dollars when buying your next new car, truck, minivan, or SUV.
+Remember that the factory invoice is not the dealer’s new car cost.
+When buying your next new car, truck, minivan, or SUV, some time and researching will save you hundreds, if not thousands, of dollars.